How We Began

 While earning her B.S. in Computer Science, her B.S. in Business Management and her Master’s degree in International Business Management from Point Park University, Beth’s relationship with her alma mater extended beyond the classroom.
 As Manager of the Computer Center, she directed campus and student lab computer work, and she also served as Instructor for Basic Computer classes and Introduction to Cobol.

 Beth used the knowledge and experience she gained at Point Park as a Programmer and Business Analyst at Black Box Corporation, where she spent eleven years helping to develop the core systems for the company.
 Having gained a taste and a talent for business analysis, Beth then joined Solutions Inc. as a Consultant, where she created informative custom reports to aid in strategic planning, and served on-call to keep the systems up and running.

 At The Simplex Group, Inc., Beth directs both training and consulting.
 She has designed and conducted public and private training courses in Oracle Primavera and Microsoft project management solutions, as well as in Microsoft productivity tools such as SharePoint and Office applications.

 As a consultant, Beth enjoys showing clients what technology can do, and then guiding them step-by-step through the creative process of discovering what they can do with technology.

-As Director of Communications & Sales Support Specialist, she enjoys improving collaboration and problem-solving among groups of people through the creative use of technology, and spreading the word about the valuable expertise Simplex offers.
+As Sales Support Specialist, she enjoys improving collaboration and problem-solving among groups of people through the creative use of technology, and spreading the word about the valuable VPO solution and project-management consulting expertise that Simplex offers.